 Why Vietnam first?
 Because you can work your way from top to bottom of the country.
 Then head into Cambodia and from there into Thailand again with relative ease.
 You can see from the map points how it makes logistical sense once you’ve got from the 4000 islands to Hanoi.
 Of course you could skip the 4000 islands all together.
 Though they are an awesome place to relax for a few days!
 Do what feels right for you.

-But if want to Cambodia before Vietnam simply swap the 2 countries around here.
+But if you want to visit Cambodia before Vietnam simply swap the 2 countries around here.
 Then do Vietnam in reverse order, flying from Hanoi to Bangkok at the end.

 After passing back through Hanoi over to Cat Ba Island from which you can also take a tour of the scenic Halong Bay.
 If you’re feeling active Cat Ba is a good place to go rock climbing or Kayaking.
 The local operators will take you out to their own private islands which is very cool!

 Phong Nah has only opened up to tourists in the past few years.
 Its home to the largest cave in the world, Hang Sơn Đoòng.
 Whilst you won’t be able to see that (only 400 people per year and a few thousand dollars in price) there are plenty of other caves to explore.
 Phong Nah Cave and Tien Son Cave are 2 you can reach by river boat.
 Join a tour of the park where you can do the longest zipline in Vietnam and experience the Paradise Cave and Dark Cave.
 Bring swimwear – to say it’s muddy is understatement of epic proportions!
 Don’t worry they have lockers.